FFizzZZ/Fizz/Notes/Operating Systems: Three Easy Pieces/virtualization_memory.md

 * To record where each virtual page of the address space is placed in physical memory, the operating system usually keeps a per-process data structure known as a **page table**.
 The major role of the page table is to store **address translations** for each of the virtual pages of the address space.

 ![image](https://user-images.githubusercontent.com/46720890/118747420-8b7ba300-b88c-11eb-98b5-4a3fb923373f.png)

+*  A **valid bit** is common to indicate whether the particular translation is valid.
+We also might have **protection bits**, indicating whether the page could be read from, written to, or executed from.